ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 To schedule the `deprecation_at` or `obsolescence_at` properties, specify a date in the ISO 8601 (`YYYY-MM-DDThh:mm:ss+hh:mm`) date and time format.

-* `YYYY` is the four digit year
+* `YYYY` is the four-digit year
-* `MM` is the two digit month
+* `MM` is the two-digit month
-* `DD` is the two digit day
+* `DD` is the two-digit day
 * `T` separates the date and time information
-* `hh` is the two digit hours
+* `hh` is the two-digit hours
-* `mm` is the two digit minutes
+* `mm` is the two-digit minutes
 * `+hh:mm` or `-hh:mm` is the UTC time zone

-Thus, the date of 30 September 2023 at 8:00 p.m. in the North American Central Standard Time Zone (CST) would be `2023-09-30T20:00:00-06:00`
+Thus, the date of 30 September 2023 at 8:00 PM in the North American Central Standard Time Zone (CST) would be `2023-09-30T20:00:00-06:00`

 When scheduling the date and time, you can't use your current date and time.
-For example, if it is 8 a.m. on June 12, then the scheduled date and time must be after 8 a.m. on June 12.
+For example, if it is 8:00 AM on June 12, then the scheduled date and time must be after 8:00 AM on June 12.
 If you define both the `deprecation_at` and `obsolescence_at` dates and times, the `obsolescence_at` date must be after the `deprecation_at` date and time.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/images?version=2023-02-21&generation=2"\